vtex/faststore/docs/components-architecture.md

 The opinions that guide UI control should be based on research.
 The goal is to have an a11y and SEO-ready component that's also highly reusable and fits most use cases.
 It's better not to have a component that isn't well researched than having an overly-sized library that will fit most use cases but has poorly engineered atoms, molecules, and organisms.

+// TODO: more examples and trade-off about controlled or uncontrolled component

-## Build Pure versions of complex molecules and organisms
+### Build Pure versions of complex molecules and organisms

 Dan Abramov, one of React's maintainers, wrote a great [article](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) in 2015 about what he then called Smart and Dumb components.
 He later renamed them to Presentational and Container Components, but the idea is the same: to increase UI reusability, people should build two components: one that deals with UI and one that deals with logic.